 LOCATION AND SEATING

 Opera on the Beach is located at Greenmount Beach, Coolangatta, Gold Goast, Queensland.
+See our Venue Map for further information on the location.

 What will I be sitting on?